 - Make It Memorable – Job one is creating an item that customers remember and associate with your brand; when they find themselves wanting that item again (and they will), they become repeat customers, tell their friends, who become repeat customers . . . and on it goes.
 Developing unique, craveable flavors is part of the process of creating a successful signature item.

 Get Started: The entire portfolio of Nestlé Professional brands is focused on creating flavor, including: Minor’s® bases, sauces, gravies, and flavor concentrates; Maggi® Seasoning and Spicy Seasoning; Stouffer’s® sauces and prepared entrées and sides; Trio® sauces and gravies; Hot Pockets® stuffed sandwiches; and Chef-mate® cheese sauces, gravy, and entrées.

 - Innovate Around the Familiar – Signature dishes don’t stand a chance at success if customers won’t try them.
-Consider starting with a menu concept that is already popular and familiar to your customer base, and then tweak it in ways that make it more distinctive.
-That’s the rationale behind the seemingly unending parade of new burgers, sandwiches, fried chicken, and other well-established favorites.
+Consider starting with a food item that is already popular and familiar to your customer base, and then tweak it in ways that make it more distinctive.
+That’s the rationale behind the seemingly unending parade of new comfort foods, burgers and sandwiches, fried chicken, and other well-established favorites.

 Get Started: An item like macaroni and cheese is accessible enough to appeal to just about every kind of customer, from kids to sophisticated adults, and versatile enough to be “signaturized” with any number of mix-ins and toppings, such as stewed tomatoes, bacon, specialty cheeses, lobster or crab, and more.